A world without walls

 The official picture.
 Credit: visit Berlin

 Talking to berliners, I feel an imaginary wall still exists in some people’s mind.
-The same way we all former around us other types of walls, metaphorical walls and psychological ones.
+The same way we all former around or inside us other types of psychological invisible walls.

-For the citizens of East Berlin disappointing followed the euphoria after the first weeks when reality kicked in.
+I also read that the citizens of East Berlin confusion and disappointing followed the euphoria after the first weeks when reality kicked in.
 I am glad the exhibition focuses also on all emotions that are part of life – the disappointment, illusions, joy, grief, acceptance.

 9 November 2014

-The traces of the wall are almost gone in the city today, with the exception if certain parts that were left intentionally as the Wall memorial or the East side Gallery.
+The traces of the wall are almost gone in the city today, with the exception of certain parts that were left intentionally as the Wall memorial or the East side Gallery.

 It’s easy to forget thought how brutal was that concrete wall.
 So I will remember the emotion of those days, because 8,000 balloons along the former route of the former Wall made it real to imagine were a real border used to exist.